Introduction

 The NVIDIA MGX ConnectX-8 SuperNIC Switch GPU Board enables fast GPU-to-GPU and GPU-to-networking communication for better data flow and fewer bottlenecks by bypassing the CPU for data ingest.
 Built with PCIe 6.0 lanes, GPUs and NICs can take advantage of higher speeds regardless of CPU PCIe architecture for increased performance and longevity.

-There are no official dates on the availability of these GPU motherboards.
-However, when they do launch, they will become a part of Exxact’s lineup of GPU server offerings.
-If you have questions or want to configure a GPU server, workstation, or whole data center computing infrastructure, talk to the Exxact team today.
+The ConnextX-8 SuperNIC Switch has no official release date.
+If you have questions or configuring a GPU server, workstation, or whole data center computing infrastructure, talk to the Exxact team today.